Journal Entry: August 1988

 Also, Sharon has agreed to take on the job of running the drum business (as we were told earlier this week).

 All in all, this shake-up has created a mood of simmering hostility.
-When Sharon asked me to tell her about drum coatings, I said “but you were put in charge because you know more about them than anybody else”, whereupon she burst into tears.
+When Sharon asked me to tell her about drum coatings, I said “but you were put in charge because you know more about them than anybody else”, whereupon she looked ready to burst into tears.

 In December Mason made zero profits.
 I commented that ‘the company’s fortunes can’t be that bad if we can release people regularly to teach kids to read and write’.